bioidiap/bob.pad.face/doc/baselines.rst

    $ bob pad run-pipeline --help

-This command is explained in more detail in :ref:`bob.pad.base <bob.pad.base.features>`.
+This command is explained in more detail in :ref:`bob.pad.base <bob.pad.base.pipeline_intro>`.

 Usually, it is a good idea to have at least verbose level 2 (i.e., calling ``bob pad run-pipeline --verbose --verbose``, or the short version